 Can I edit the notification that is sent out to customers who need to re-authenticate?

 Yes.
-This notification can be edited by clicking the wrench icon, selecting Notifications, and editing the Payment re-authentication notification.
+This notification can be edited by clicking Settings, selecting Notifications, and editing the Payment re-authentication notification.

 Didn’t find what you’re looking for?Contact us